THE SUSHI GUIDE – A LIST OF TYPES OF SUSHI 寿司

 Blowfish is available in the winter.
 Fugu is actually the Japanese sound for ‘river pig’ owing the fish’s looks.
 In Kansai Fugu may be called Teppoo which again means ‘rifle’.

-Funa 鮒 Crucian or Carp An olden type of sushi.
-It is traditionally eaten in its preserved i.e. fermented form.
-Used for Funazushi or Narezusi, ancient forms of sushi, Funa is essentially a form of Goldfish best eaten in the winter and found in the Kyoto area and Shiga Prefecture.
+Funa 鮒 Crucian or Carp Funa is typically used in an olden type of sushi called Funazushi or Narezushi.
+It is traditionally eaten in its preserved i.e. fermented form cured in salt and fermented in vinegared rice.
+Used for Funazushi or Narezushi, ancient forms of sushi, Funa is essentially a form of Goldfish best eaten in the winter and found in the Kyoto area and Shiga Prefecture.

 Gatsuo 鰹 Bonito See Katsuo (also known as Hagatsuo when referring to Skipjack Tuna).